-According to recent studies that have taken place solely inside my head, there is not one single soul that has visited Greece and didn't fall in love with it immediately.
-The glorious sun, the omnipresent sparkling sea, and the impressively delicious cuisine are good enough reasons to make you consider relocating for good.
+According to recent studies that have taken place solely inside my head, there is not a single soul that has visited Greece and didn't fall in love with it immediately.
+And how could they not?
+The things to do in Greece are plenty and one better than the other!

 Table of Contents